AbHXn/jPaxer/README.md

 ## Disclaimer

-* JPAXER is **not production-ready**.
+JPAXER is not completely production-ready.
-* Use with care, especially regarding memory allocation, as improper usage may lead to memory leaks or undefined behavior.
+I have verified all major dangerous parts, including memory leaks, dangling pointers, and out-of-bounds access.
-* Error handling is designed for debugging and learning rather than complete fault tolerance.
+Use with care, as error handling is primarily designed for debugging and learning rather than full fault tolerance.